 For example: “Do you like water juice?”

 This question is vague.
 In which terms is the liking for orange juice is to be rated? – Sweetness, texture, price, nutrition etc.

 Asking about industry-related terms such as caloric content, bits, bytes, MBS, as well as other terms and acronyms can confuse respondents.
 Ensure that the audience understands your language level, terminology, and, above all, the question you ask.

 - Non-directed questions give respondents excessive leeway

 In survey design for data collection, non-directed questions can give respondents excessive leeway, which can lead to vague and unreliable data.
 These types of questions are also known as open-ended questions, and they do not provide any structure for the respondent to follow.

 For instance, a non-directed question like “What suggestions do you have for improving our shoes?” can elicit a wide range of answers, some of which may not be relevant to the research objectives.
 Some respondents may give short answers, while others may provide lengthy and detailed responses, making comparing and analyzing the data challenging.

 To avoid these issues, it’s essential to ask direct questions that are specific and have a clear structure.
 Closed-ended questions, for example, offer structured response options and can be easier to analyze as they provide a quantitative measure of respondents’ opinions.

 - Never force questions

-There will always be certain questions which cross certain privacy rules and since privacy is an important issue for most people, these questions should either be eliminated from the survey or not kept as mandatory.
-Survey questions about income, family income and status, religious, and political beliefs etc. should always be avoided as they are considered to be intruding and respondents can choose not to answer them.
+There will always be certain questions that cross certain privacy rules.
+Since privacy is an important issue for most people, these questions should either be eliminated from the survey or not be kept as mandatory.
+Survey questions about income, family income, status, religious and political beliefs, etc., should always be avoided as they are considered to be intruding, and respondents can choose not to answer them.